instructure/vector/README.md

 probably want to set `up-to-down-cooldown` to be close to the size of your `lookahead-window`.

+### Timezones

+If you specify a timezone (either explicitly or via the system timezone), Vector will use DST-aware time calculations when evaluating lookback windows.
+If you don't specify a timezone and your system time is UTC, then 8AM on Monday morning after DST ends will look back 168 hours - which is 7AM on the previous Monday.
+Predictive scaling would be off by one hour for a whole week in that case.

 ## Flexible Down Scaling

 ### Different Cooldown Periods